jaredbwasserman/web-games/README.md

    1. Should handle case where player fires a bullet and then disconnects (which currently does not work)
 1. Add game code to URL so sharing link gets you into game
 1. Power ups
-   1. Exactly one screen wrap for bullets in dogfight game (currently 0)
+   1. Exactly one screen wrap for bullets in airfight game (currently 0)
 1. Fix client lag
    1. See https://www.gabrielgambetta.com/client-server-game-architecture.html
-1. Refactor dogfight to airfight
 1. Make it so the spectator start state is accurate
    1. The data is the host's copy, so data for other players will not be current
 1. Add dodge functionality to airfight similar to Super Smash